 Reserve Your Las Vegas Field Trip Transportation

 Ready to hit the road?
 Even if you’re not, Champion Charter Bus would love to help you start planning.
-Our 24/7 reservation team is always here to help you hash out the routes, recommend the perfect minibus or charter for your needs, and offer a free quote personalized to your trip!
+Our 24/7 reservation team is always here to help you hash out the routes, recommend the perfect minibus or charter for your needs, and offer a free price quote personalized to your trip!
 Give us a call at 702-430-8311, and we’ll ensure your Vegas field trip goes off without a hitch.